chromium/chromium/docs/callback.md

 languages.
 For example, it is used in Chromium code to schedule tasks on different MessageLoops.

-A callback with no unbound input parameters (`base::Callback<void()>`) is called a `base::Closure`.
+A callback with no unbound input parameters (`base::OnceCallback<void()>`) is called a `base::OnceClosure`.
+The same pattern exists for base::RepeatingCallback, as base::RepeatingClosure.
 Note that this is NOT the same as what other languages refer to as a closure -- it does not retain a reference to its enclosing environment.

 ### OnceCallback<> And RepeatingCallback<>

-`base::OnceCallback<>` and `base::RepeatingCallback<>` are next gen callback classes, which are under development.

 `base::OnceCallback<>` is created by `base::BindOnce()`.
 This is a callback variant that is a move-only type and can be run only once.
 This moves out bound